slaclab/sdf-docs/accounts-and-access.md

         ssh -m hmac-sha2-512 <username>@s3dflogin.slac.stanford.edu

-2. NoMachine:
+2. **NoMachine**:

  - NoMachine offers a specialized remote desktop solution that enhances X11 graphics performance over slow connections compared to SSH.
  - An added benefit is that it maintains your desktop state across sessions, even if your internet connection is dropped unexpectedly.
  - Use the login pool for NoMachine at s3dfnx.slac.stanford.edu.
 Additional details about this access method can be found in the NoMachine reference documentation [NoMachine reference](reference.md#nomachine)

-3. OnDemand:
+3. **OnDemand**:

-If you prefer not to use a terminal or want to run applications such as Jupyter, you can access a web-based terminal via OnDemand at https://s3df.slac.stanford.edu/ondemand.
+ - If you prefer not to use a terminal or want to run applications such as Jupyter, you can access a web-based terminal via OnDemand at https://s3df.slac.stanford.edu/ondemand.
-For further information on using OnDemand, please refer to the OnDemand reference documentation [OnDemand reference](interactive-compute.md#ondemand).
+ - For further information on using OnDemand, please refer to the OnDemand reference documentation [OnDemand reference](interactive-compute.md#ondemand).

 There are three mechanisms to access S3DF: